Best Coffee Grinder UK 2026: From Budget to Premium

 The Sette 270 is a favourite on r/espresso for good reason.
 270 grind settings (macro and micro adjustment), fast grinding at 3.5-5.5g per second, and remarkably low retention at around 0.5g.
 It grinds directly into your portafilter, which simplifies the workflow.

 The unique design puts the outer burr ring spinning around a stationary inner cone, which is the opposite of most grinders.
 This means grounds drop straight through with almost no retention.
-For single-dosing, it's one of the best electrics under £400.
+For single-dosing, it's one of the best electrics short of enthusiast money.

 The trade-off is noise.
 It's louder than competitors at this price.
 And some users report the gearbox can develop issues after a couple of years of heavy use.
 Baratza's service makes this manageable, but it's worth knowing.